 Today, we’re looking at the other side of the country and, for that matter, the other side of the coin.
 New York State takes a much more liberal view of things.
 Every homeowner still has the first prong of the Massachusetts Rule at his or her fingertips (or the tip of the chainsaw).
 That is, a landowner may trim branches or roots up to the property line.

 However, there is a caveat.
 New York has codified some of its common law.
 That is, it has tried to distill some of the court-made law from years and years of jurisprudence into its statutes.
-One such code relates to real estate law, and is called of New York Real Property Actions and Proceedings Law.
+One such code relates to real estate law, and is called New York Real Property Actions and Proceedings Law.

 Called the RPAPL, an unpronounceable acronym if ever there was one, that code contains § 861, which makes a landowner liable for “despoiling” a neighbor’s tree without the neighbor’s permission.
-In today’s case, the court let the Fliegmans go forward with their complaint that construction contractors hired by their neighbors, the Rubins – while not setting foot on their land – nevertheless caused three Fliegman trees to topple but cutting roots that had grown into the Rubins’ property.
+In today’s case, the court let the Fliegmans go forward with their complaint that construction contractors hired by their neighbors, the Rubins – while not setting foot on their land – nevertheless caused three Fliegman trees to topple by cutting roots that had grown into the Rubins’ property.
 The Rubins had the right to cut encroaching roots, the court held, but not so as to harm the tree’s support structure.